true-grue/fortik/README.md

 # fortik

 Tiny Forth-like language for teaching purposes.

+1. Extend it!
-Try to implement it in your favorite language!
+2. Rewrite it in your favorite language!